Welcome to the Governors page!

 The school has made tremendous progress over the last couple of years and it is the Governors aim to help that journey continue!

 You do not need any particular qualifications to be a Governor, just an interest in the school, enthusiasm to see the school continue to grow and a little bit of time (not much honestly!) to help that process.
-We currently have a couple of vacancies so if you are interested please get in touch via the school office.

 Local Authority Governor